 Skip to content

-Now that our environment is set up and the compiler is installed, it's time to get down to business—writing our first line of C++ code.
+The environment is set up, and the compiler is installed.
+Now it's time to get down to business—writing our first line of C++ code.

-The first lesson of every programming language is always Hello, World.
-Whether it's C#, Rust, C++, C, Java, Kotlin... honestly, every tutorial starts by printing Hello World.
-I think this tradition probably comes from the legendary K&R book, The C Programming Language.
-The author, if I recall correctly, is the very person who created C. Enough said—respect!
+The first lesson in every language is always Hello, World.
+Whether I'm learning C#, Rust, C++, C, Java, Kotlin... honestly, all tutorials start with printing Hello World.
+I think this is probably a legacy from the legendary K&R C book, The C Programming Language.
+I remember the authors were the folks who created C. There's not much to say, except respect!

-But I can promise you that if we thoroughly dissect this tiny program, many concepts down the road will feel much more natural.
-So don't rush past this section; let's digest it line by line.
+But I can guarantee that if we break down this small program clearly, many concepts later on will fall into place naturally.
+So don't rush to skip this; let's digest it line by line.

-Open your favorite editor, create a new file called hello.cpp, and type in the following code exactly as shown.
-Note that I said type it in, not copy and paste (we often joke that programmers only use three keys: Ctrl, C, and V. Let me clarify—don't do this when you're actually learning.
-Save that for work you're not interested in but have to do anyway, like writing boring business code)—muscle memory really matters when learning to program.
+Open your favorite editor, create a new file called hello.cpp, and type the following code in exactly as is.
+Note that I said type it, not copy-paste (we often joke that programmers only have three keys: Ctrl, C, and V. Let me clarify: don't do that when you are seriously learning.
+Save that for work you aren't interested in but have to do, like writing business logic I don't care about)—muscle memory is really important when learning programming.

 cpp